RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 Description: Delay on RX2 window

-This command is used to access and configure the delay on RX2 window.
+This command is used to access and configure the delay on the RX2 window.

 | Command                          | Input Parameter | Return Value                                                                         | Return Code                                |
 | -------------------------------- | --------------- | ------------------------------------------------------------------------------------ | ------------------------------------------ |